gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

             server: 'https://acme-staging-v02.api.letsencrypt.org/directory'
 ```

-{{% alert color="info" %}}
+> [!NOTE]
-Adjust the snipplets with your parameters (don't forget your email).
+> Adjust the snipplets with your parameters (don't forget your email).
 And please use the mydomain-staging issuer while you are testing and learning.
 Otherwise, Let's Encrypt will rate limit your frequent requests and you can wait a week until you can continue.
-{{% /alert %}}

 References for [Let's Encrypt](https://letsencrypt.org):